 Studies have found that car accidents double when youths drive with one friend as a passenger.
 This figure triples when two or more teen passengers are added.
+This is enough reason for them to learn how to drive safely with friends.

 There are numerous laws put in place to minimize these numbers.
 Although, it is up to the kid to drive as safely as possible, whether alone or with their friends.